Hiking and Biking Easter Island Rapa Nui

 This set of Moai overlook the local cemetery which I couldn’t overlook.
 I jigged up the hill to learn more about the Rapa Nui culture and the influence of Christianity on the local population.
 The cemetery held crosses on each tomb, shells, teak sculptures and a Pacific echo.

-Get Your Passport Stamped then Go to Church
+Get Your Passport Stamped on Easter Island then Go to Church

 From here, my walk continued through town.
 I purchased some post cards and dropped them at the post office, where they also stamped my passport with an Easter Island ink stamp.
 The town’s road took me to the local church where Sebastian Englert had preached and was buried.
 I said my hello to him and visited the church inside to find a turtle on Jesus’ head and pews carved with fish.
 Stopping through here added dimension to a fascinating story that is not fully told in our history books.